Updated April 20, 2022

 Applications utilized and duration of usage

 CyVerse uses this information to monitor, preserve, and enhance the functioning and integrity of the system.
-Information is collected for analysis and statistical purposes, and is used to help diagnose problems with the server and to carry out other administrative tasks, such as assessing what information is of most interest, determining technical design specifications, and identifying system performance and/or problem areas.
+Information is collected for analysis and statistical purposes, and is used to help diagnose problems with the server and to carry out other administrative tasks, such as assessing what information or feature is of most interest, determining technical design specifications, and identifying system performance and/or problem areas.
 This information is not used in any way that would reveal individual personal information to external constituencies except as described above.